-2014 Summer Research Colloquium
+2015 Summer Research Colloquium

-All applicants are invited to submit a paper proposal for presentation.
-Paper proposals should address a subject of scholarly significance that draws upon the classical liberal intellectual tradition, explores the significance of human freedom both past and present, or furthers our understanding of the principles and characteristics of a free society.
+Applicants’ working papers or proposals should address a subject of scholarly significance that draws upon the classical liberal intellectual tradition, explores the significance of human freedom both past and present, or furthers our understanding of the principles and characteristics of a free society.

 All applications should be submitted through our online application system by March 31, 2015.